By the end of this section, you should be able to:

 - Discuss the importance of modernization in relation to social change

-Collective behavior and social movements are just two of the forces driving social change, which is the change in society created through social movements as well as external factors like environmental shifts or technological innovations.
+Collective behavior and social movements are just two of the forces driving social change, which is the change in society created through social movements as well as external factors.
 Essentially, any disruptive shift in the status quo, be it intentional or random, human-caused or natural, can lead to social change.
-Below are some of the likely causes.

 Causes of Social Change

 Some would say that improving technology has made our lives easier.
-Imagine what your day would be like without the internet, the automobile, or electricity.
+Imagine what your day would be like without the Internet, the automobile, or electricity.
 In The World Is Flat, Thomas Friedman (2005) argues that technology is a driving force behind globalization, while the other forces of social change (social institutions, population, environment) play comparatively minor roles.
 He suggests that we can view globalization as occurring in three distinct periods.
-First, globalization was driven by military expansion, powered by horsepower and windpower.
-The countries best able to take advantage of these power sources expanded the most, exerting control over the politics of the globe from the late 15th century to around the year 1800.
-The second shorter period, from approximately 1800 C.E. to 2000 C.E., consisted of a globalizing economy.
+First, globalization was driven by military expansion, powered by horsepower and wind power.
+The countries best able to take advantage of these power sources expanded the most, and exert control over the politics of the globe from the late fifteenth century to around the year 1800.
+The second shorter period from approximately 1800 C.E. to 2000 C.E. consisted of a globalizing economy.
 Steam and rail power were the guiding forces of social change and globalization in this period.
 Finally, Friedman brings us to the post-millennial era.
-In this period of globalization, change is driven by technology, particularly the internet (Friedman 2005).
+In this period of globalization, change is driven by technology, particularly the Internet (Friedman 2005).

 Each change in a single social institution leads to changes in all social institutions.
 For example, the industrialization of society meant that there was no longer a need for large families to produce enough manual labor to run a farm.
 Further, new job opportunities were in close proximity to urban centers where living space was at a premium.
 The result is that the average family size shrunk significantly.

-This same shift towards industrial corporate entities also changed the way we view government involvement in the private sector, created the global economy, provided new political platforms, and even spurred new religions and new forms of religious worship like Scientology.
+This same shift toward industrial corporate entities also changed the way we view government involvement in the private sector, created the global economy, provided new political platforms, and even spurred new religions and new forms of religious worship like Scientology.
 It has also informed the way we educate our children: originally schools were set up to accommodate an agricultural calendar so children could be home to work the fields in the summer, and even today, teaching models are largely based on preparing students for industrial jobs, despite that being an outdated need.
-As this example illustrates, a shift in one area, such as industrialization, means an interconnected impact across social institutions.
+A shift in one area, such as industrialization, means an interconnected impact across social institutions.

-In the United States, we are experiencing an increase in our senior population as baby boomers begin to retire, which will in turn change the way many of our social institutions are organized.
-For example, there is an increased demand for housing in warmer climates, a massive shift in the need for elder care and assisted living facilities, and growing awareness of elder abuse.
-There is concern about labor shortages as boomers retire, not to mention the knowledge gap as the most senior and accomplished leaders in different sectors start to leave.
-Further, as this large generation leaves the workforce, the loss of tax income and pressure on pension and retirement plans means that the financial stability of the country is threatened.
+In the United States, we are experiencing an increase in our senior population as Baby Boomers retire, which will in turn change the way many of our social institutions are organized.
+For example, there is an increased demand for housing in warmer climates, a massive shift in the need for elder care and assisted living facilities, and growing incidence of elder abuse.
+Retiring Boomers may also lead to labor or expertise shortages, and (as discussed extensively in the chapter on Aging and the Elderly) healthcare costs will increase to become a larger and larger portion of our economy.

 Globally, often the countries with the highest fertility rates are least able to absorb and attend to the needs of a growing population.
 Family planning is a large step in ensuring that families are not burdened with more children than they can care for.
 On a macro level, the increased population, particularly in the poorest parts of the globe, also leads to increased stress on the planet’s resources.